-‘Recuerdo’ by Edna St. Vincent Millay is a three stanza poem that is separated into sets of six lines.
+‘Recuerdo’ by Edna St. Vincent Millay is a three-stanza poem that is separated into sets of six lines.
 The poem has a simple, consistent rhyme scheme of AABBCC AADDEE AAFFGG.
 Aside from the repeated refrain, this is the only part of the poem that is structured.

 The first two lines of every stanza act as a refrain.
 They restate the emotions and setting associated with the speaker’s memories.
-The repetitive nature of the phrases mirror their consistent structure.
+The repetitive nature of the phrases mirrors their consistent structure.
 The two lines contain six sets of trochees or pairs of syllables, the first of which is stressed and the second unstressed.
-After these two lines there is no discernible metrical pattern in the rest of the text.
+After these two lines, there is no discernible metrical pattern in the rest of the text.
 This places an even great emphasis on the lines.
-To Millay’s speaker they are the most important part of her description and perhaps the only entirely clear recollection she has of the night.
+To Millay’s speaker, they are the most important part of her description and perhaps the only entirely clear recollection she has of the night.

-In contrast to the meter, Millay made use of anaphora, or the repetition of a word at the beginning of a line.
+In contrast to the meter, Millay made use of anaphora or the repetition of a word at the beginning of a line.
 This is most prominent in the third stanza in which the first three lines begin with “We” and the last three “And.”
 These two words begin the majority of the rest of the poem as well.
 “We” appears at the beginning of a line total of eight times while “And” appears seven times.
 In a longer poem this might not be worth noting, but considering that ‘Recuerdo’ is only a total of eighteen lines long the starting words become quite important.

 The repetition of these two words helps Millay build up a list of the evening.
-The details are added on one after another.
+The details are added one after another.
 “And the sky went wan…” is followed by “And the sun rose dripping” as if she is recalling more and more the longer she speaks.

 The speaker’s ability to remember what happened to her when she was “very tired” and “merry” becomes all the more important when one considers the title.
-‘Recuerdo’ means “I remember” as well as referring to “a memory”in Spanish.
+‘Recuerdo’ means “I remember” as well as referring to “a memory” in Spanish.
 As with all memories, it is often uncertain how dependable they are.
-As one reads through this piece they are confronted with ever expanding details, but there is no statement about how accurate those details really are.
+As one reads through this piece they are confronted with ever-expanding details, but there is no statement about how accurate those details really are.

 Summary of Recuerdo

-The poem begins with the speaker utilizing a two line refrain which appears in all three of the stanzas.
+The poem begins with the speaker utilizing a two-line refrain which appears in all three of the stanzas.
 It emphasizes the repetitive nature of the ferry crossings and is likely the clearest recollection she has.
 If nothing else, she knows that “we” went “back and forth all night on the ferry.”

 Whether the remainder of her memories are true or not does not matter in the larger scheme of things.
 The joy she gets from recalling the night is of far greater importance than accuracy.
-She describes how they watched the sky, ate apples and pears and finally disembarked in the morning.
+She describes how they watched the sky, ate apples and pears, and finally disembarked in the morning.
 After getting off the ferry they helped an old woman by buying a newspaper, giving her the remaining fruit as well as all their money.
 The only thing they were left with at the end of the night was money for the subway and these memories.

 Analysis of Recuerdo